kshedden/case_studies/methods/survival.typ

 == Competing risks

 In a survival analysis there may be other events that "compete" with the event of interest.
 For example, if we are studying the time $T$ at which a person has a stroke, it is possible that the person dies of another cause before having a stroke.
 Death unrelated to stroke is a _competing risk_ for the event of interest.
-This can be viewed as another example of a multi-state transition model, where each person has a stroke age $T$, a death age $D$, and a censoring age $R$.
+This can be viewed as another example of a multi-state transition model, with states "healthy", "had stroke", and "dead".
+Each person has a stroke age $T$, a death age $D$, and a censoring age $R$.
 Conceptually, there is a joint distribution for $(R, D, T)$, but if $D < T$ we will not know the value of $T$.
+People can transition from "healthy" to "had stroke", from "had stroke" to "dead", and from "healthy" to "dead".

 Superficially, $D$ appears to be another form of censoring, so we may consider redefining $R$ as $R' = "min"(R, D)$.
 But doing this may create dependent censoring.
 Even if $R$ is independent of $T$, $R'$ may not be, for example if less healthy subjects are at greater risk for both stroke and death.